 Third year and fourth year students with a 3.0 cumulative grade point average majoring in physical, life or computer science, engineering, mathematics, technology, or a critical foreign language are eligible to receive this award.
-They must be a U. S. citizen, a Federal Pell Grant recipient, and enrolled full-time.
+They must be a U. S. citizen or eligible non-citizen, a Federal Pell Grant recipient, and be enrolled at least half-time.
 Awards in this program are \$4,000 for each of the third and fourth academic year of study.
+Eligible students who are enrolled part-time will receive a prorated amount.